eead-csic-compbio/scripting_linux_shell/session0.md

 - Download and install **Oracle VM VirtualBox** (https://www.virtualbox.org/) on your system
 - In your web browser, go to https://www.osboxes.org/, **downloads**, and look for **Ubuntu 20.04**
 - Once the image for Ubuntu has been downloaded, open VirtualBox
+- Within VirtualBox, click on **New**.
+-- Give a name to the VM (e.g. "Ubuntu20")
+-- Change the folder where to store the VM if you wish (the virtual hard drive for the whole virtual OS will be created there)
+-- As *Type* choose Linux
+-- As *Version* choose Ubuntu (64-bit)
+-- Click **Next**
+- Depending on your memory you may assign a different memory size for your VM.
+No less than 2GB and maximum of half of your available memory, could be a good choice.
+Don't worry, you could always change this setting later.
+Click **Next**.
+- Hard drive window:
-- Within VirtualBox, click on **New**, choose Linux, Ubuntu, and the option to use an existing drive
+-- Choose the option to use an existing virtual drive -- Click on the folder icon.
+-- On the new window, click **Add**.
-- Browse and choose the Ubuntu image which you downloaded from osboxes.org
+-- Browse and choose the Ubuntu image which you downloaded from *osboxes.org* and click **Open** -- Click **Choose**, and then **Create**
-- Follow the wizard to install the Ubuntu OS (default options should be fine)
-- Once the process ends, within VirtualBox select the Ubuntu VM and click **Start**
+- Once the process ends, you should see the new Ubuntu VM within VirtualBox.
+Select it and click **Start**

 ### Changing the keyboard distribution